Sitting, Waiting, Wishing

-"Sitting, Waiting, Wishing" is a song written and sung by Jack Johnson.
-It is the sixth song on the album In Between Dreams, which was released in February 2005.
-It was released as a single in January 2005.
+"Sitting, Waiting, Wishing" is a song written and performed by American singer-songwriter Jack Johnson.
+It is the sixth song on his third studio album, In Between Dreams, which was released in February 2005.
+The song was released as a single in January 2005, topping the US Billboard Triple A chart and entering the top 30 in Australia and New Zealand.
+The song peaked at number 65 in the United Kingdom in 2006, following Johnson's appearance at the 2006 BRIT Awards.

+The single was nominated for a Grammy Award in the category of Best Male Pop Vocal Performance.
+Additionally, it was nominated for Best Male Video at the MTV Video Music Awards Japan ceremony in 2006.
 The music video features reverse narration, similar to Coldplay's video for "The Scientist".
-The song was inspired by one of his friends' pursuit of a woman.
+The song was inspired by one of Johnson's friends' pursuit of a woman.

-The single, "Sitting, Waiting, Wishing" only became a chart hit in the United Kingdom after the re-release climbed into the Top 75 following Jack Johnson's exposure on the 2006 BRIT Awards on ITV1.
-The single climbed to hit status a week before the release of "Better Together".
-Both the original release and indeed the re-issue had failed to chart until this point.
-However, the single was nominated for a Grammy Award in the category of Best Male Pop Vocal Performance.
-Additionally, it was nominated for Best Male Video at the MTV Video Music Awards Japan ceremony in 2006.

 Background

 Johnson explains the inspiration behind the song by saying: "A friend of mine was trying to get this girl named Michelle," said Johnson, "and I tried to write a song that would help him have a laugh at himself because he was spending so much time trying to get her and it obviously wasn't leading anywhere.
 That was one just to cheer up a friend."